JakeSteam/blog-programming/_posts/2022-01-12-how-to-extract-a-room-list-column-into-a-new-linked-table-migrating-data.md

 - When serialised, this column is waaaay too big!
 - We need to extract this data into a new `Component` table, and link it to our `Car`.

-Our `Database.kt` is nothing unusual, and here’s how our `Car.kt` starts off looking:
+Our `Database.kt` is nothing unusual, and here's how our `Car.kt` starts off looking:

 ```
 @Entity(tableName = "Cars")